 invest the time to wait for a daylight picture.

 Yesterday morning, after many hours a day spent in the woods over the past months, Mason (14) brought home this beautiful buck.
 I was humbled by it's awesomeness.
-With a few minutes time & consideration, Mason has a frame-worthy photo to remember this day and this buck by forever.
+With a few minutes time & consideration, Mason has a frame-worthy photo to look back on this day and this buck forever.